A Brief History of Race and the Beauty Pageant

 In School Girls; Or, The African Mean Girls Play, the teenage characters pine to win the Miss Global Universe Pageant, 1986.
 In the midst of their youth and enthusiasm, these Ghanaian young women aren’t yet aware that they are entering into a system rigged against them.
 The beauty pageant, as we know it, was born out of the idea that being beautiful required white skin.

 The first Miss America contest–billed as a “bathing beauty” competition–was held on the beaches of Atlantic City in September 1921.
-Though 19th century festivals, including May Day and Mardi Gras celebrations, had often featured the crowning of a “queen,” the standalone beauty pageant emerged as American women gained more access to the public sphere, including the right to vote, and the Victorian constraints around decorum and sexuality began to relax (whether the pageant embraced that newfound independence or aimed to preserve Victorian ideals of femininity is up for debate).
+Though 19th century festivals, including May Day and Mardi Gras celebrations, had often featured the crowning of a “queen,” the standalone beauty pageant emerged as American women gained more access to the public sphere, including the right to vote, and the Victorian constraints around decorum and sexuality began to relax – but whether the pageant embraced that newfound independence or aimed to preserve Victorian ideals of femininity is up for debate.
 What is certain is that the pageant’s organizers aimed to celebrate and idealize only white women.
-All eight of the bathing beauties who graced the beach in 1921 were white; 16-yearold Margaret Gorman won the competition and was praised for her sweetness, short stature and flowing tresses.
-Two years later, in 1923, African-American women made their first appearance in the event—but not as competitors.
-Instead, they played “slaves” in a musical number.
-For nearly half a century, the pageant’s bylaws restricted participation to “members of the white race,” and until the 1940s entrants were required to catalogue their genealogy.
+All eight of the bathing beauties who graced the beach in 1921 were white; 16-year-old Margaret Gorman won the competition and was praised for her sweetness, short stature and flowing tresses.
+Two years later, in 1923, African American women made their first appearance in the event—but not as competitors.
+Instead, they played enslaved people in a musical number.
+For nearly half a century, the pageant’s bylaws restricted participation to “members of the white race” and until the 1940s, entrants were required to catalogue their genealogy.

-The young characters in School Girls, coming of age in Ghana in the 1980s, long to grow into their own power and beauty.
-But what or who has the power to define beauty?
+The young characters in School Girls, coming of age in Ghana in the 1980s, long to grow into their power and beauty.
+But who has the power to define beauty?

 Neena Arndt is the Resident Dramaturg at Goodman Theatre.